CyberZHG/MineForces/README.md

 -h, --help            output usage information
 -V, --version         output the version number
--u, --user <user_id>  the id of your Codeforces account -s, --setting <path>  the path of the setting file
+-s, --setting <path>  the path of the setting file
 ```